luqmanshof/todo-list/README.md

 # Todo List

-A simple project which helps to keep track of your todo lists/ records
+A simple project that helps to keep track of your todo lists/ records.

 ---
 ## Requirements